 The first step to capturing your transactions is to ensure your chart of accounts is set up.
 This determines how your accounting information is collected, categorized and reported.
 If you're migrating from another system you can import your chart of accounts and opening balances.

-Next you'll need to define your accounting periods, these control the dates financial transactions can be processed for.
+Next you'll need to define your accounting periods.
+These periods control the allowed dates for financial transactions.

-A customer record is required for every sales order and denotes the billing name and address, accounts department email, specific tax details, currency and prices.
+A customer record is required for every sales order and controls their default billing name and address, accounts department email, specific tax details, currency and prices.
 Credit terms and limits can be assigned to prevent debt getting out of control.
-A customer account and balance is easily accessible with a full financial history being retained.
+A customer account and balance is easily accessible with their full financial history being retained.

 Invoices, statements and letters can be sent to notify customers of their obligation to pay, with aging reports assisting with the collection of cash.